 Later in the day, however, the Swedish news agency TT quoted Bildt - currently on a trip to Kabul - as denying that he discussed with Frattini a possible resolution to the Israeli-Swedish friction at the upcoming meeting.

-According to the news agency, the head of communications at the Swedish Foreign Ministry, Cecilia Julin, denied that Bildt and Frattini had discussed the dispute, or a possible resolution at the Council of Ministers.
+According to the news agency, the Swedish foreign ministry's head of communications,.
+Cecilia Julin, denied Bildt and Frattini even discussed the disagreement, or a possible resolution at the Council of Ministers.

 "From the Swedish side we have no plans to handle this question through the informal foreign ministers' meeting in Stockholm," said Julin.
-Bildt suggested that Frattini's comment must have arisen through an "Italian misunderstanding," she said.
+She said that Bildt suggested that Frattini's comment must have arisen through an "Italian misunderstanding."

 Referring to Swedish laws regarding freedom of the press, Reinfeldt said at a press conference in Stockholm, "We cannot be asked by anyone to contravene the Swedish constitution, and this is something we will also not do within the European Union."